CesiumGS/cesium-webpack-example/README.md

 	npm install
 	npm start

+Navigate to `localhost:8080`.

 ##### Available Scripts

 * `npm start` - Runs a webpack build with `webpack.config.js` and starts a development server
 * `npm run build` - Runs a webpack build with `webpack.config.js`
 * `npm run release` - Runs an optimized webpack build with `release.webpack.congif.js`

+##### Configurations

+We've included two webpack configuration files in this repository. `webpack.config.js` contains the minimal recommended configuration for getting setup, and configuration for running the development server. `release.webpack.config.js` contains  an optimized configuration for production use.

 ### Requiring Cesium in your application

+Using either the `build` or `release` configurations provided, there are several ways to include Cesium in your application.
+There is the [CommonJS](http://requirejs.org/docs/commonjs.html) style syntax which uses `require`, and the newer [ES6](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/import) style syntax which uses the `import` keyword.
+Both are supported by webpack.

+You can also include all modules under the global Cesium object using `Cesium.js', or the individual modules.
+Requiring individual modules is preferred, resulting in smaller bundle sizes and better performance in your application.
+See the [Performance Configurations](#performance-configurations) section for more information on improving performance in your application.

 ##### CommonJS Require